DmitryMarkovnikov/ya_task/Readme.md

 Second the code which is created by user is executed and piped it into the file to get the output.

 That is why there are two simple helper bash scripts:
-- generate_user_output.sh will execute user code and save it into `user_output.txt` file, there are 2 options: it can execute correct output with `--correct` or `-c` flag or incorrect with `--incorrect` or `-i` flag
+- generate_user_output.sh will execute user code and save it into `user_output.txt` file, there are 2 options: it can generate correct output with `--correct` or `-c` flag or incorrect with `--incorrect` or `-i` flag
 - generate_correct_output.sh will execute correct code and save it into correct_output.txt file